hyperledger/indy-hipe/text/please-duplex/README.md

-Still, synchronous patterns of request-response are familiar and easy to use--and with HTTP being so ubiquitous, it would be nice if agents could take advantage of synchronous features when that is practical.
+Still, synchronous patterns of request-response are familiar and easy to use--and with HTTP being so ubiquitous, it would be nice if agents could take advantage of synchronous, duplex features when that is practical.
 How to do so is the subject of this doc.
 (How to [adapt message-passing to the world of web services]( https://docs.google.com/presentation/d/10yKcg8-Ktd6SKoz-YvfMdFN-9czPDVHMXibFsUWVFP4/edit) is a related but somewhat different subject.
 There is active work happening on this front, but it won't be discussed here.
-In this doc, we focus just on the syncrhonous/asynchronous impedance.)
+In this doc, we focus just on the one-way vs. duplex and the syncrhonous vs. asynchronous impedances.)

-# Tutorial
+## Tutorial
 [tutorial]: #tutorial

 ### Prerequisites